dhth/punchout/README.md

 | `get_unsynced_worklogs` | Get unsynced worklogs from punchout's database       |
 | `sync_worklogs_to_jira` | Sync all unsynced worklogs to JIRA                   |

-You can leverage this MCP in any way you want.
+You can leverage this MCP server in any way you want.
 I use it as follows:

 [![mcp-server-usage](https://tools.dhruvs.space/images/punchout/v1-3-0/mcp-server-usage-yt.jpg)](https://youtu.be/DNA6L3Vrwrk?si=G-r9MVlI72BpXU5Y)